farmountain/Codex_Boaster/README.md

 This allows auditing decisions and exploring diffs across build attempts.

+### Exporting the Frontend

+The API exposes a convenient route to download the current frontend as a zip archive.
+Trigger a build from the `/export` page or call:

+- `GET /export/frontend` – returns `frontend.zip` ready for deployment.

+This can be used in CI/CD workflows or to share a snapshot of the UI with team members.

 ## Tests

 Execute Python tests with `pytest` and frontend tests with `npm test`.